mikeschinkel/go-only/README.md

 1. It might be **infintismally slower** than an early `return`.
 So if every nanosecond matters in your executions you might be better to return early in the time critical sections of your code.
 However, I doubt you will even be able to measure the differences in most cases.

 2. You might need to **explicitly declare variables** in contexts where you would not have to with early returns.
+You can see this in the second version of the `example()` func above.

-HOWEVER:
+### HOWEVER:

 1. If the Go team were to add a dedicated construct to replace this technique and
 2. I Go 2.0 decided to drop block-specific variable scoping — which IMO causes far too many bugs and offers few to no real benefits — then you might no longer need to explicitly declare variables.